Samsung Electronics says sold shares in four companies

 Samsung said in a statement it sold about half of its shares in ASML while selling its entire 4.2 percent stake in Seagate.
 The company also sold its 0.7 percent stake in Sharp Corp and its 4.5 percent stake in Rambus Inc.

-Samsung declined to disclose financial details or when the shares were sold, but a term sheet seen by Reuters last week showed it was selling about half of its stake in ASML for 606 million euros ($675.99 million).
+A Samsung spokeswoman told Reuters the total proceeds from the sales exceeded 1 trillion won ($888.85 million) but declined to give further details including when the shares were sold.

-Its stakes in Rambus, Seagate and Sharp were worth a combined $456.4 million based on closing prices on Friday.
+A term sheet seen by Reuters on Sept.
+8 showed Samsung was selling about half of its stake in ASML for 606 million euros ($675.99 million).
+The company's stakes in Rambus, Seagate and Sharp were worth a combined $456.4 million based on closing prices on Friday.

 Samsung Electronics and other affiliates of Samsung Group have been divesting from non-core operations as South Korea's top conglomerate seeks to narrow its focus and secure more resources for its main businesses.